Welcome to the new KidsHealth website! See what is new.

 • Child Car Seats

 Keep your child safe in the car.
 Make sure your baby is in a rear-facing car seat until they are at least 2 years old.
-Keep your child in a booster seat until they are 148cm tall - for most children, that's somewhere between 10 and 12 years of age.
+Keep your child in a booster seat until they are 148cm tall - for most tamariki (children), that's somewhere between 10 and 12 years of age.

 • Pain & Cancer Treatment